jackap/kube-inspector/notes.md

 ## Jul 03
 Refactor the codebase and move around stuff.
-Fix deployments of the docker image and make running the tests easier
+Fix deployments of the docker image and make running the tests easier :green_circle:
 ######TODO: Update documentation to include the download of calico

 ## Jul 06
 After the meeting with Tuomas, there are some things to improve in the service:
-* Use web based api
+* Use web based api :green_circle:
 * Add logging to a logfile with the following capabilities:
     - json structured log-file.
-    - json structured output from web-service
+    - json structured output from web-service :green_circle:
 * Aim should be ``reporting connectivity`` or problems on access within pods.
 * Testing the system with **helm**